NEURODIVERSE COUPLES COACHING

 An individual session with each partner to discuss in more detail their own history, their experience of the current relationship and their hopes for improving the relationship.

-Regular coaching sessions held every 1-2 weeks which focus on providing education about the impact of each partner’s neurology on the relationship and teaching skills to help each partner improve the relationship (eg: communication, problem solving, coping strategies).
+Regular coaching sessions held every 1-2 weeks which focus on providing education about the impact of each partner’s neurology on the relationship and developing skills and strategies to help each partner improve the relationship (eg: communication, problem solving, self-care strategies).